 - autosomal dominant polycystic kidney disease

 The usefulness of plain film in the detection of a bicuspid valve is considered to be rather poor.
-Occasionally the presence of a single calcified raphe at the expected site of the bicuspid valve may suggest a biscuspid valve 4.
+Occasionally the presence of a single calcified raphe at the expected site of the bicuspid valve, which is best seen on lateral view as aortic valve is superimposed on spine on frontal radiographs, as well as post stenotic dilatation of the ascending aorta may suggest a biscuspid valve 4.

 While echocardiography is the standard diagnostic procedure for the evaluation of patients with valvular disease, differentiation of bicuspid valve from other types of calcific aortic stenosis can sometimes be difficult 4-5.

 At the time of initial writing, an echocardiogram for the detection of a bicuspid aortic valve is thought to carry 6:

 - specificity: 60%